edgio-docs/edgio-docs/guides/open_edge/overview.md

 ## Requirements  {/*requirements*/}

 ### Blockers  {/*blockers*/}

-This section lists the minimum requirements prospective clients must meet to implement Edgio’s Open Edge Appliance or Full Stack solutions.
+This section lists the minimum requirements prospective clients must meet to implement Edgio’s {{ OPEN_EDGE }} Appliance or Full Stack solutions.
 Clients who do not meet these specifications are not candidates for these Edgio products.

 #### General  {/*general*/}